-- 1. Earned an Associate of Arts, Associate of Arts in Teaching, or Associate of Science. - 2.
-Met TSI requirements (Passed THEA/TASP). - 3.
-Eligibility to return to the last institution attended.
+- 1. Earned an Associate of Arts, Associate of Arts in Teaching, or an Associate of Science degree - 2.
+Met the TSI requirement by passing THEA or another appropriate assessment examination or received an exemption of this requirement (see Texas Success Initiative) - 3.
+Eligibility to return immediately to the last institution attended,

-OR

-4. Earned a minimum of 54 semester hours of college credit and have a cumulative GPA of 2.0 or higher.

-14 New Students Information

-- Completed Composition I with a grade of C- or better. - 6.
-Completed Composition II or Technical Writing with a grade of C- or better. - Satisfactorily completed College Algebra or a higher math course.
-(Human Sciences and Humanities majors may accept Math for Liberal Arts Majors). - 8.
-Met TSI requirements (Passed THEA/TASP). - 9.
-Eligibility to return to the last institution attended.

-For purposes of transfer undergraduate GPA calculations, plus and minus grade designations are not used (C- is computed as a C, B- as a B, etc.).
-Grades received for developmental course work are not included in the transfer GPA calculation.
+- 1. Earned a minimum of 54 semester hours of college credit and have a cumulative grade point average of 2.0 or higher - 2.
+Completed Composition I with a grade of "C-" or better - 3.
+Completed Composition II or Technical Writing with a grade of "C-" or better - 4.
+Satisfactorily completed College Algebra or a higher mathematics course (Human Sciences and Humanities applicants and applicants to the Bachelor of Applied Science in Early Childhood programs may accept Math for Liberal Arts.) - 5.
+Met the TSI requirement by passing THEA or another appropriate assessment examination or received an exemption of this requirement (see Texas Success Initiative) - 6.
+Eligibility to return immediately to the last institution attended - For purposes of transfer undergraduate GPA calculations, plus and minus grade designations are not used ("C-" is computed as a "C", "B-" as a "B", etc.) Grades received for developmental course work are not included in the transfer GPA calculation.

-Bachelor of Applied Science (Pending Coordinating Board Approval)
+Bachelor of Applied Science Degree (BAS)